 CHAPTER 21: Second Coming

-Downtown Chicago abruptly stops at Lake Michigan.
-Winds blew across the barren vast expanse of snow on ice.
-Crowds fled indoors to bars for warmth and cheer — despite the Mayor’s warnings about the new viral outbreak in Indonesia.
+Lake Michigan was a barren expanse of snow on ice.
+At its edge, Chicago abruptly stopped.
+Downtown throngs of people fled indoors to bars for warmth and cheer — despite the Mayor’s warnings about a new viral outbreak in Indonesia.

 “Politics as usual,” her opponents accused in attack ads.
 “We all die one day.
 Life must go on.
 We can’t overreact again.”

-Kochanski decided to break his sobriety streak that had started when Sichet cautioned him to “keep the monkey off your back.”
+Kochanski decided to break his sobriety streak that started after Sichet cautioned him to “keep the monkey off your back.”

 In Spirit and Stone, he asked for “a shot of Dew vodka.”

 The masked young bartender leaned in to hear him over loud music.

 “Don’t know that one, I’ll go look.”

 He returned.
 “That’s just the house brand.
 Can I suggest a better one?”